24 hours in Florence, Italy: an art lover’s itinerary for one day in Florence

 Midday: Florentine sandwiches and wandering around the Duomo

-But save some room for the best sandwich in Florence.
+After exploring some art, you’ll probably be hungry.
 Head to Da’ Vinattieri, the best sandwich shop in Florence.
 You’ll pass the cathedral, but don’t worry, I’ll guide you right back after you’ve eaten.

 Lunch at Da' Vinattieri